 Corporate Tax is a source of a new income stream for countries.
 Four out of six GCC countries have corporate tax regimes ranging from 10 % in Qatar, 15 % in Kuwait & Oman, and 20% in Saudi Arabia.

-Corporate Tax varies by country and UAE is a Tax Haven due to the low rates.
-The introduction of Corporate Tax is to fund the developmental activities of the country and provide better infrastructure for the residents.
+The Tax varies by country and UAE is a Tax Haven due to the low rates.
+The introduction of Corporate Tax in UAE is to fund the developmental activities of the country and provide better infrastructure for the residents.